Memories of a Valentine’s Day Heartbreak

 Coeur à la Crème

 In hindsight there were many signs which I chose to ignore that might have indicated the night (and our relationship) would not end well.
-Dr. Frank didn’t pick me up that night in his pride-and-joy Mercedes as he usually did but instead asked me to meet him at the restaurant.
+Dr. Frank didn’t pick me up that night in his pride-and-joy Mercedes as he usually.
+This time around he asked me to meet him at the restaurant.

 “He’s so busy taking care of patients.
 I don’t mind at all if this makes it easier for him.”